fullmetalbrackets/blog/src/content/blog/set-up-pihole-on-linux.md

 ## Pre-Requisites and Caveats

-Before anything, make sure the machine you're installing Pi-Hole on <a href="/blog/set-static-ip-debian/" target="_blank">has a static IP</a>, otherwise if your machine's IP changes it will break DNS resolution for the network.\
+Before anything, make sure the machine you're installing Pi-Hole on <a href="/blog/set-static-ip-debian/" target="_blank" data-umami-event="setup-pihole-static-ip-post">has a static IP</a>, otherwise if your machine's IP changes it will break DNS resolution for the network.\

 Also, Pi-Hole will run a web server at port 80, for serving the web UI page, so make sure no other web server like Apache or NGinx is running.